-Bodily injury liability: This helps pay medical expenses for anyone in the other vehicle that is injured.
+- Bodily injury liability: This helps pay medical expenses for anyone in the other vehicle who is injured.
 If they decide to file a lawsuit, it will also help to pay for legal defense and any settlements as a result of the claim.

 This type of coverage is written with two limits:

-Property damage liability: This will help pay for any damage to the other driver’s vehicle or property as a result of the accident.
-It will also help pay to repair other property involved, like fences, garage doors or even landscaping.
+- Property damage liability: This will help pay for any damage to the other driver’s vehicle or property as a result of the accident.
+It will also help pay to repair other property involved, like fences, garage doors, or even landscaping.
 The single coverage limit for this is typically $50,000.

-Example: Typical liability coverage has limits of 100/300/50.
-Meaning, your insurer will pay up to $100,000 for one person’s bodily injury costs, up to $300,000 for all bodily injuries claimed as a result of the accident, and up to $50,000 to cover property damage.
+- Example: Typical liability coverage has limits of 100/300/50, meaning that your insurer will pay up to $100,000 for one person’s bodily injury costs, up to $300,000 for all bodily injuries claimed as a result of the accident, and up to $50,000 to cover property damage.

 In some states, your vehicle may also be impounded, meaning you’ll accrue even more out-of-pocket expenses.
 So coverage is kind of a no-brainer.

-There is a positive to having more coverage, especially if you own a home or have assets, which could be at risk if you’re at fault for a serious accident.
+There is a positive to having more coverage, especially if you own a home or have assets which could be at risk if you’re at fault for a serious accident.
 Most experts will advise a 100/300/50 policy or higher.
 Those numbers should be able to take care of all injuries and property damage.

-There are some situations where you should definitely consider switching to liability only coverage.
+There are some situations where you should definitely consider switching to liability-only coverage.
 Here are two instances to keep in mind when considering the big switch:

-Umbrella policies are there to provide additional coverage above and beyond liability only coverage.
+Umbrella policies are there to provide additional coverage above and beyond liability-only coverage.
 Once you reach your coverage limit for an accident, the umbrella policy steps in to cover the remaining expenses.

-The best thing about umbrella coverage, besides it significantly increasing your coverage, is that they can come fairly cheap.
+The best thing about umbrella coverage, besides it significantly increasing your coverage, is that it can come fairly cheap.
 A typical coverage of $1 million can usually be bought for $150 to $300 a year.